How to Solve Common Household Electrical Problems

 First, it’s important to realize that your circuit breaker is a safety device.
 Its job is to prevent fires and keep you and your house safe.
 When your circuit breaker gets tripped, that’s usually a clue that something isn’t working right.
 Of course, the breaker could be faulty, but it’s best to assume there’s a real problem and to check for it.

 • Weather: Another possible explanation might be the weather.
 Does your breaker keep tripping after every storm?
 If so, water might be coming into contact with your electrical system.
-Anytime water and electricity are mixing, this is a highly dangerous situation.
+Anytime water and electricity are mixed, this is a highly dangerous situation.
 It’s very important not to attempt to fix this problem yourself.
 Call in a professional and explain the problem.

 breaker keeps tripping